secret-agent-B/notify-me-atc/README.md

 # NotifyMe
-A faster notification system for AMZ.
+A simple automation system for Amazon and BestBuy checkout flows.

 # Setup